• Free shipping

 Karlskrona

-Approximately 100 km one way from Bromölla – approximately 1.5 hours' drive.
+Approximately 100 km one way from Bromölla – about a 1.5-hour drive.

-Approximately 140 km one way from Bromölla – approximately 1 hour 45 minutes' drive.
+Approximately 140 km one way from Bromölla – about a 1-hour 45-minute drive.

 Kalmar